emmajanedrews/base-template/_posts/2018-01-30-what-happened-in-the-2017-tampa-real-estate-market.md

 {% include pullquote.html %}

 Inventory has been a huge topic of discussion lately since it’s so low.
 For homes under $300,000 in Tampa, supply is extremely low, with less than three months of inventory available on the market.
-When we look at the $1 million and up range, there are 11 months of inventory on the market, so the upper price ranges are still experiencing a buyer’s market. &nbsp;Supply and demand in real estate is highly localized – so the national headlines won’t always translate literally when we examine your home’s value. &nbsp;Pricing can change week to week, and is a direct product of the pool of available buyers and how many other homes are on the market.
+When we look at the $1 million and up range, there are 11 months of inventory on the market, so the upper price ranges are still experiencing a buyer’s market.
+Supply and demand in real estate is highly localized – so the national headlines won’t always translate literally when we examine your home’s value.
+Pricing can change week to week, and is a direct product of the pool of available buyers and how many other homes are on the market.

-Keep in mind that a lot of the new construction that is out there for buyers is not listed in the MLS and therefore not reflected in these inventory numbers.&nbsp;
+Keep in mind that a lot of the new construction that is out there for buyers is not listed in the MLS and therefore not reflected in these inventory numbers.

 You can check out the full list of market statistics **[here](https://s3.amazonaws.com/vyralmarketing/Maria+Hoffman/Tampa+December+2017+Statistics.pdf)**.